BLOG

 Don’t forget the CTA

-Calls to action are incredibly important – they are there to prompt your visitor to take action, and make that phone call, send that email, make that purchase.
-Even if you have made quite an impact, if a visitor can’t find a way to convert easily, they might just give up and leave.
+Calls to action are critical – they prompt your visitor to take action and make that phone call, send that email, and make that purchase.
+Even if you have made quite an impact, visitors might give up and leave if they can’t find a way to convert quickly.

 How many CTAs you need to include is a different matter.
-Some will tell you the more the merrier, and advocate for having one at every scroll.
-Others will tell you to keep it a bit more minimal, and add them only after you have made an impact with other design elements – below images or video, after screenshots, and so on.
+Some will tell you the more the merrier and advocate for having one at every scroll.
+Others will ask you to keep it minimal and add them only after you have impacted other design elements – below images or video, after screenshots, and so on.

 However, the choice will be entirely up to you.
 You know your target audience best, and you can determine what works best.
 You can also A/B test your CTA placement to help you figure out what makes the most sense.

-For example, Salesforce has plenty of CTAs, but they are not obstructive, and they are not intrusive.
-They offer plenty of chances to start your free trial, you don’t have to scroll too far to get to one, but they are not too big or too colorful.
-In fact, they are just right.
+For example, Salesforce has plenty of CTAs, but they are not obstructive or intrusive.
+They offer plenty of chances to start your free trial—you don’t have to scroll too far to get to one—but they are not too big or too colorful.
+They are just right.

 Source: salesforce.com